-The six numbered pushbuttons let you return to your favorite PTYs.
 These pushbuttons have factory PTY presets.
-You can set up to 12 PTYs (six FM1 and six FM2) by performing the following steps:
+Up to 12 PTYs (six FM1 and six FM2), can be programmed on the six numbered pushbuttons, by performing the following steps:

 - 1. Press BAND to select FM1 or FM2.

 - 2. Press PROG TYPE to activate program type select mode.
 PTY will appear on the display.

 - 3. Turn the SELECT knob to select a PTY.

-- Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the PTY you set will return, if program type select mode is activated.
+- 4. Press and hold one of the six numbered pushbuttons until you hear a beep.
+Whenever that numbered pushbutton is pressed, the PTY that was set will return, if program type select mode is activated.

 - 5. Repeat the steps for each pushbutton.